 It is important to note that chemical bird repellents can harm birds if ingested or come into contact with their skin.

-It is essential to follow the product label’s directions carefully and apply the repellent safely.
+Following the product label’s directions carefully and applying the repellent safely is essential.

 I don’t recommend this method of bird proofing solar panels, as it may harm them or other creatures too.